fastly/fastly-lem/README.md

 ### Configuration
-`fastly_lem` takes a parameter `-configFile` that points to the LEM configuration file, a TOML formatted config file.
+`fastly-lem` takes a parameter `-configFile` that points to the LEM configuration file, a TOML formatted config file.
 Currently, the only configuration that customers need to change from the included template file (lem.config.tmpl) is the `[bigquery]` section.
 The following fields are included in the configuration:

 *  Top level `[fastly]` block.
 Anything inside this block should not be touched or changed by customers.
 Inside the `[fastly]` block are
   * `global_logging_condition` - This defines the name of the condition that conditionally disables logging at the config level since logging is explicitly called in the snippet